Part of HSP Tools

 Use

-Use the HSP Observation Map when you want to understand why your system produced something: a reaction, block, people-pleasing, withdrawal, anger, procrastination, control, overthinking or behavior that later did not match what you actually wanted.
+Use the HSP Observation Map when you want to understand why your system produced something: a reaction, block, people-pleasing, withdrawal, anger, procrastination, control, overthinking or output that later did not match what you actually wanted.

 Do not read this map as a diagnosis.
 Use the layers as observation points.
 You do not need to fill in everything perfectly.
 One visible layer can already make a pattern feel less personal and more understandable.